AI slop: In video games

-Call of Duty: Black Ops 6 includes assets generated by artificial intelligence.
+Call of Duty: Black Ops 6 includes assets generated by AI.
 Since the game's initial release, many players had accused Treyarch and Raven Software of using AI to create in-game assets, including loading screens, emblems, and calling cards.
-A particular example was a loading screen for the zombies game mode that depicted "Necroclaus", a zombified Santa Claus with six fingers on one hand, an image which also had other irregularities.
+A particular example was a loading screen for the zombies game mode that depicted "Necroclaus", a zombified Santa Claus with six fingers on one hand, among other irregularities.
 The previous entry in the franchise, Call of Duty: Modern Warfare III, was also accused of selling AI-generated cosmetics.

-In February 2025, Activision disclosed Black Ops 6s usage of generative artificial intelligence to comply with Valve's policies on AI-generated or assisted products on Steam.
+In February 2025, Activision disclosed Black Ops 6s usage of generative AI to comply with Valve's policies on AI-generated or assisted products on Steam.
 Activision states on the game's product page on Steam that "Our team uses generative AI tools to help develop some in game assets."

-Call of Duty: Blacks Ops 7, the succeeding entry in the franchise, continued with the usage of AI generated content with Studio Ghibli-styled calling cards which have been scrutinized by fans.
+Call of Duty: Black Ops 7, the most recent entry in the Call of Duty franchise as of January 2026, continued the usage of AI-generated content with Studio Ghibli-styled calling cards, which have been criticized by fans.

 In 2024, Rovio Entertainment released a demo of a mobile game called Angry Birds: Block Quest on Android.
 The game featured AI-generated images for loading screens and backgrounds.
 It was heavily criticized by players, who called it shovelware and disapproved of Rovio's use of AI images.
 It was eventually discontinued and removed from the Play Store.
+According to a 2025 report by AI and Games, about 20% of games published on Steam in 2025 include an "AI disclosure", indicating they use generative AI tools for some assets.
+The same report uses explicitly the term "AI shovelware problem", arguing that many of these games rely heavily on AI-generated visuals (textures, images, dialogue, story bits, etc.), often with mixed or poor quality.